spice2x/spice2x.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 *name of game, version of game*

 ## Version of spice2x
-*version of spice, this can be seen in the About tab, and in log.txt*

-*please remember to test the LATEST beta version before posting a bug about it**
+*please remember to test the LATEST beta version before posting a bug about it*

 ## Describe the issue
 *what's the issue?*